Introduction

 (LS Design)

-A randomized complete block design is used to control
+A randomised complete block design is used to control

-on extraneous source of variation in the experimental. if there are two sources
+for extraneous sources of variation in the experiment.
+If there are two sources

 will be influenced by two nuisance factors.
 The Latin square design is suitable